 Multilocular cystic nephromas are benign tumors made up of cysts and are most common in infants, young children, and adult women.
 These tumors can occur in one or both kidneys.

 Children with this type of tumor also may have pleuropulmonary blastoma, so imaging tests that check the lungs for cysts or solid tumors are done.
 Since multilocular cystic nephroma may be an inherited condition, genetic counseling and genetic testing may be considered.
-See the PDQ summary about Unusual Cancers of Childhood Treatment for more information about pleuropulmonary blastoma.
+See the PDQ summary about Childhood Pleuropulmonary Blastoma Treatment for more information.

 Primary Renal Synovial Sarcoma